-Click thumbnail for larger view
+Click thumbnail to view project images

 Tim Hyde was raised in the Midwest but has lived in Washington, DC, for many years.
 As a photographer, he is best known for his work with natural disasters.
 He has covered earthquakes in Haiti and Italy, the tsunami in Japan, volcanoes in Iceland, and floods, tornados, hurricanes, and droughts around the U.S.